cs1730/csx730-uthread/README.md

 changing the relative order of relevant instructions or from clobbering output operands in-between assembly blocks.

+## Where can I store Extra Information about a Thread?

+Each `uthread` has a member called `extra` that can point to any location the implementor desires.
+I would recommend creating a `struct` for your information, then placing it at the end of the thread's allocated stack space.
+Since users of the library get to decide what each thread's stack size is, it's recomended that you _increase_ the amount of memory allocated by the size of your structure so that the user's desired stack size is honored.

 ## How to Get the Skeleton Code

 On Nike, execute the following terminal command in order to download the project